- What is pre-foreclosure?

 Or you can register the morning of

 the foreclosure auction.
-In Harris County, registration is conducted outside
+In Harris County, registration is conducted in the lobby of the Bayou City Event Center.

 - Do I have to register for Tax and/or Mortgage foreclosure bidding?